NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 File systems
 ============

-Each Gaea compute cluster, C5 and C6, have their own file system.
+Gaea compute clusters C5 and C6 have their own file system.
 C5 has access to F5 mounted at :file:`/gpfs/f5`.
 C6 has access to :file:`/gpfs/f6`.
 The :abbr:`DTN (Data Transfer Nodes)`\ s can access both :file:`/gpfs/f5` and :file:`/gpfs/f6`.